SHSharkar/MCP-Mathematics/README.md

 ## Error Handling

-MCP Mathematics gives you clear, helpful error messages to help you figure out what's wrong:
+MCP Mathematics gives you clear, helpful error messages to help you figure out what went wrong:

 - **Syntax Errors**: Clear identification of malformed expressions
 - **Division by Zero**: Smooth handling of mathematical impossibilities